Who Serves First in Padel? — Service Order Rules Explained

 A fault is called when:

-- The server’s foot crosses the service line or centre line before striking the ball
+• The server’s foot crosses the service line, centre line, or touches the own reception box before striking the ball

 For the complete fault list and let rules, see faults and lets.
 For server and receiver positioning, see position of players.
 For how the receiving team plays the serve, see return of serve.